|

 Grain Market Highlights

-• To see the updated monthly temperature and precipitation outlooks from the CPC as well as the 14-day precipitation anomaly for South America, scroll down to the other charts/weather section.
+• To see the updated 7-day WPC rainfall forecast for the U.S. and the 6-10-day precipitation and temperature outlooks for the U.S. from the CPC scroll down to the other charts/weather section.

 Note – For the best viewing experience, some Grain Market Insider content is best viewed with your phone held horizontally.